that1polish/that1polish/README.md

-- 👋 Hi, I’m @treatmeniceplz
+- 👋 Hi, I’m That1Polish
 - 👀 I’m interested in computers
 - 🌱 I’m currently learning school
 - 💞️ I’m looking to collaborate on code